lolski/grakn-twitter-example/README.md

   var().rel("writes", "user").rel("written_by", "tweet").isa("tweeted"))
 ```

-This query itself will return everything we have stored preserving the relation between the tweet and the user.
-We will use this result as the basis of our aggregation.
-Let's perform an aggregate, grouped by `user`.
-We supply `count()` which will return the number of occurences.
+The query we've just defined will return every user and tweet along with their relations.
+We will use it as the basis of the aggregate query.

+Let's do some aggregation over the result here.
+We will supply `"user"` and `count()` as the argument for `group()`, which essentially tells Grakn to group the result by username, and count the number of occurences per username.

 ```java
 qb.match(